 - Grotto Trail - A great way to hike from the parking at the Zion Lodge to the Grotto Trailhead.

-- Riverside Walk - The closest thing to the Narrows until the river level goes down.
+- Riverside Walk - The closest thing to the Narrows without getting wet.

 - Watchman Trail - A great hike from the Zion Canyon Visitor Center where there is usually plenty of parking.

 - Sand Bench Trail - a longer moderate hike that can be started from the Court of the Patriarchs.

 - Upper Emerald Pools and the Kayenta Trail - the only access to Upper Emerald Pools is from the Grotto Trailhead and the Kayenta Trail.
 Lower Emerald Pools remains closed.

 - The West Rim Trail to Scout Lookout - The Angels Landing Chains Section remains closed.

 - The Narrows - it is unlikely that you will be able to find parking at the trailhead for the Narrows.
 Please arrive with a backup plan.

 - Rangers are patrolling park land and roads.